-Hearty and comforting, this rustic soupy Spanish Chickpea Stew is loaded with chickpeas and spinach in a smoky tomato broth.
-Serve it with crusty bread or your favorite grain for a complete meal.
+Hearty and comforting, this rustic chickpea tomato stew simmers chickpeas and spinach in a smoky tomato broth.
+Serve with crusty bread or your favorite grain for a complete, satisfying meal.

 Ingredients

-- Saute the onion in olive oil until soft and slightly translucent.
+- Saute the diced onion in olive oil until softened and translucent.

-- Add the garlic, spices, and tomato paste, and saute about 30 more seconds.
+- Add the minced garlic, smoked paprika, coriander, cumin, and tomato paste; saute about 30 seconds more.

 - Stir in the crushed tomatoes, chickpeas, and water.
-Simmer, stirring occasionally, until the stew has reached your desired thickness.
+Simmer, stirring occasionally, until the stew reaches your desired thickness.

-- Remove the pan from the heat and stir in the spinach.
-Taste and add salt and pepper, as desired.
+- Remove from the heat and stir in the spinach until wilted.
+Season to taste with salt and pepper, then serve.

 Serving suggestions